Writers in the Schools Icon

 WITS Rewritten

-WITS Rewritten is a pilot program that provides WITS at no cost to K-12 public schools that serve students furthest from educational justice.
+WITS Rewritten is an initiative that provides WITS at no cost to K-12 public schools that serve students furthest from educational justice.
 WITS Rewritten will center these students and bring literary arts engagement opportunities into their classrooms.

 95%